 My interest in prebiotic chemistry is to expand the palette of plausible geochemical energy types on the early Earth that could have facilitated the origins of life.
-I specifically investigate how ionizing radiation opens up new chemical possibilities that are not possible through redox- and pH-gradient chemical processes alone.
-My accomplishments so far include:
+I specifically investigate how ionizing radiation (alpha, beta, gamma and X rays) can open up new chemical possibilities that are not possible through redox- and pH-gradient-driven chemical processes alone.

 The Cobalt-60 gamma source at the Tokyo Institute of Technology, accessible through my colleagues at ELSI.
 The glass vials started out as transparent but became darkened by point-defects in the glass caused by the gamma radiation.

 In the coming months, I’ll be testing a new theoretical pathway for the production of polyphosphates, and investigating the properties of novel amides and nitriles created by gamma radiolysis.